SantiagoPuertas/Dwelling-Energy-Insights/README.md

 	* ZON = Thermal solar panels
 	* WP = Heat Pump
 	* Cross validation technique = Statistical technique which involves partitioning the data into subsets, training the data on a subset and use the other subset to evaluate the model’s performance.
+	* Dropout = Dropout is a technique where randomly selected neurons are ignored during training.
+They are “dropped-out” randomly.
+This means that their contribution to the activation of downstream neurons is temporally removed on the forward pass and any weight updates are not applied to the neuron on the backward pass.

 ____